dineth99-bit/dineth99-bit/README.md

 -->
 # AI/ML and Electronics Research Hub 👩‍🔬🤖

 Welcome to my GitHub repository!
-Here, I explore the fascinating intersection of artificial intelligence, machine learning, and electronics. 🧠💡
+Here, I explore the fascinating intersection of artificial intelligence, machine learning, electronics, and full-stack development. 🧠💡🖥️

 ## About Me 🙋‍♂️

 I'm an enthusiastic research student deeply passionate about pushing the boundaries of technology and innovation.
-This repository serves as a playground for my projects and experiments in AI/ML and electronics.
+This repository serves as a playground for my projects and experiments in AI/ML, electronics and full stack development projects.

 ## Technologies 💻🛠️